2600hz/kazoo5/doc/blog/documenting_kazoo.md

 ### System configuration

-Kazoo uses a database in [CouchDB](https://couchdb.apache.org/) called `system_config`.
+{% BRAND_NAME %} uses a database in [CouchDB](https://couchdb.apache.org/) called `system_config`.
 It contains JSON objects related to configuration data for the cluster, for each zone, or for an individual node in the cluster.
-Again, there was no listing of what fields were possible in Kazoo for these documents.
+Again, there was no listing of what fields were possible in {% BRAND_NAME %} for these documents.
 Data would be added when code accessed the config data for the first time, populating defaults when the code supplied them.

-As we built cluster manager, our Aux team was reading through the Kazoo source trying to find all the possible data stored in these documents and manually creating schemas to reflect their findings.
+As we built cluster manager, our Aux team was reading through the {% BRAND_NAME %} source trying to find all the possible data stored in these documents and manually creating schemas to reflect their findings.

 We built [kapps\_config\_usage](https://github.com/2600hz/kazoo/blob/master/core/kazoo_ast/src/kapps_config_usage.erl) to walk the entire project looking for places where the [kapps\_config](https://github.com/2600hz/kazoo/blob/master/core/kazoo_config/src/kapps_config.erl) module was used to access config data and generate appropriate schemas.